alt1f923/python_tutorial/README.md

  * Functions continued
  * Objects and methods
  * Types
- * A brief explaination of literals
+ * A brief explaination of Literals
- * A brief explaination of mutability
+ * A brief explaination of Mutability
  * Tuples, Lists and Sets
  * Indexing, Slicing and Aliasing
  * Dictionaries